Should I get a Stress Echocardiogram?

 Stress echocardiograms are safe and reliable and pose little risk.
 If your stress test results are normal, your heart is healthy and any symptoms you may have are probably not caused by diseases of the heart or arteries.
 Abnormal results usually point to blocked blood vessels that are preventing your heart from effectively pumping blood throughout your system.
 Your doctor will explain your test results and set a course of treatment if necessary.

-If you have symptoms that you believe warrant a stress echocardiogram, make an appointment today with one of the expert physicians at Neighborhood Radiology Services, PC in Manhattan, Queens, and Long Island.
+If you have symptoms that you believe warrant a stress echocardiogram, contact us today for a consultation with one of the expert physicians at Neighborhood Radiology Services, PC in Manhattan, Queens, and Long Island.
+Fill out the form on this page to request an appointment or call 800-220-2220 to learn more.